Marion Schmid (LèsL Sorbonne Nouvelle, PhD Cantab, Habilitation à diriger les recherches)

 Areas of interest for supervision

-Having long experience in MSc and PhD supervision, Marion particularly welcomes postgraduate applications relating to her research interests in French and Francophone film, Intermediality, Adaptation Studies, the French New Wave and post-New Wave, Marcel Proust and Chantal Akerman.
+Having long experience in MSc and PhD supervision, Marion particularly welcomes postgraduate applications relating to her research interests in French and Francophone literature and film, Intermediality, Adaptation Studies, the French New Wave and post-New Wave, Marcel Proust and Chantal Akerman.

 Current PhD students supervised